Chad leader Deby, key Western ally, killed in battle | Politics

 Western countries had counted on Deby as an ally in the fight against Islamist militants, including Boko Haram in the Lake Chad Basin and groups linked to al Qaeda and Islamic State in the Sahel.
 France, the former colonial power, had based its Sahel counter-terrorism operations in N'Djamena.
 Chad had announced in February the deployment of 1,200 troops to complement 5,100 French soldiers in the area.

-The French presidency praised Deby fulsomely and affirmed its support for Chad's stability and territorial integrity.
-In a statement, it noted the formation of the interim council headed by Mahamat Kaka but said it hoped there would be a quick and peaceful return to civilian rule.
-But Déby's death could mean tremendous uncertainty for Chad, said Nathaniel Powell, author of a history of French military involvement in Chad.
+The French presidency praised Deby and affirmed its support for Chad's stability and territorial integrity.
+In a statement, it noted the formation of the interim council headed by Mahamat Idriss Deby Itmo but said it hoped there would be a quick and peaceful return to civilian rule.
+Déby's death could mean tremendous uncertainty for Chad, said Nathaniel Powell, author of a history of French military involvement in Chad.

 "The swift announcement of the establishment of a military council and naming his son Mahamat as head of state however indicates regime continuity," Powell told Reuters.
 "This probably aims to counter any coup-making efforts from within the security establishment and to reassure Chad's international partners...that they can still count on the country for its continued contributions to international counter-terrorist efforts in the Sahel."

 The latest rebel actions had already caused alarm in Washington and other Western capitals.
-The rebel group Front for Change and Concord in Chad (FACT), which is based across the northern frontier with Libya, attacked a border post on election day and then advanced hundreds of kilometres (miles) south through the vast country.
+Fighters of the Libya-based Front for Change and Concord in Chad (FACT) attacked a border post on election day then advanced hundreds of kilometres (miles) south through the vast country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)